Hocus-pocus: Latin and pseudo-Latin origins

 One theory is that the term is a corruption of hax pax max Deus adimax, a pseudo-Latin phrase used in the early 17th century as a magical formula by conjurors.

-Another theory is that it is a corruption or parody of the Catholic liturgy of the Eucharist, which contains the phrase "Hoc est enim corpus meum", meaning This is my body.
+Another theory is that it is a corruption or parody of the Consecration in the Catholic Mass, which contains the phrase "Hoc est enim corpus meum" ("This is my Body"), in reference to the Catholic belief in transubstantiation.
 This explanation goes at least as far back as a 1694 speculation by the Anglican prelate John Tillotson:

 In all probability those common juggling words of hocus pocus are nothing else but a corruption of hoc est corpus, by way of ridiculous imitation of the priests of the Church of Rome in their trick of Transubstantiation.

-This theory is supported by the fact that in the Netherlands, the words Hocus pocus are usually accompanied by the additional words pilatus pas, and this is said to be based on a post-Reformation parody of the traditional Catholic rite of transubstantiation during Mass, being a Dutch corruption of the Latin words "Hoc est corpus meum" and the credo, which reads in part, "sub Pontio Pilato passus et sepultus est", meaning under Pontius Pilate he suffered and was buried.
-In a similar way the phrase is in Scandinavia usually accompanied by filiokus, a corruption of the term filioque, from the Latin version of the Nicene Creed, meaning “and from the Son”.
-The variant spelling filipokus is common in Russia, a predominantly Eastern Orthodox nation, as well as certain other post-Soviet states.
-Additionally, the word for "stage trick" in Russian, fokus, is derived from hocus pocus.
+This theory is supported by the fact that in the Netherlands, the words Hocus pocus are usually accompanied by the additional words pilatus pas, said to be based on a post-Reformation parody of both the Consecration and the Credo, which reads in part, "…sub Pontio Pilato passus et sepultus est" ("…under Pontius Pilate he suffered and was buried”).
+Similarly from the Nicene Creed, the phrase is in Scandinavia is usually accompanied by filiokus, a corruption of the term Filioque, ("and from the Son”).
+The variant spelling filipokus is common in Russia, a predominantly Eastern Orthodox nation, as well as certain other post-Soviet states, while the word for "stage trick" in Russian, fokus, is derived from hocus pocus.